Sahiep/aml-hands-on-lab/labs/2_training/training.md

 - Register the newly trained model
 - *Optional*: Run Hyperdrive to optimize your model

-### Review --- Execute the Jupyter Notebook 2-scikit-learn-remote-training.....

-1. Run the setup notebook to train remotely ---> LINK [Python SDK](/sdk/local-compute/setup.ipynb)
+1. Run the notebook to train remotely [Python SDK - train_remote_binaryclassification.ipynb](https://github.com/Sahiep/aml-lab-notebooks/blob/main/labs/2_training/Python/1-aml-training-and-hyperdrive/train_remote_binaryclassification.ipynb)
 1. Check for your experiment run in the Azure ML Workspace
 1. Check for your hyperdrive run in the Azure ML Workspace
 1. Check your newly registered ML model